Bougeant/Age_and_Gender_Recognition/README.md

 <p align="center"><img src="./images/most_confident_predictions_gender.png" width = "1000"></p>

-In fact, if the average faces of a male and of a female are calculated and plotted (see figure below), it can be clearly seen that, despite the blur caused by averaging thousands of unaligned pictures, the typical male has short hair while the typical female has long hair.
+In fact, if the average faces of a male and of a female are calculated and plotted (see figure below), it can be clearly seen that, despite the blur caused by averaging thousands of unaligned pictures, the typical male in the dataset has short hair while the typical female has long hair.

 <p align="center"><img src="./images/average_female_male.png" width = "700"></p>

-When plotting the renormalized difference between the average face of a female and that of a male, it is possible to identify the main difference between typical females and males: females have darker spots along the side due to their typically long hair, their chin is lighter because they lack facial hair, their lips are redder (possibly due to the use of lipstick) and their eyes are darker (also possibly because of makeup).
+When plotting the renormalized difference between the average face of a female and that of a male, it is possible to identify the main difference between typical females and males in the dataset: females have darker spots along the side due to their typically long hair, their chin is lighter because they lack facial hair, their lips are redder (possibly due to the use of lipstick) and their eyes are darker (also possibly because of makeup).
 Incidentally, their clothes are slightly redder than that of males, which is probably not a very relevant criterion for classifying the gender of a person.

 <p align="center"><img src="./images/diff_female_male.png" width = "350"></p>